Art Basel Miami (pre-Covid edition): A primer for newbies

 |Inside CHROMA: rooms of a single, luminous color|

-Inside, an execution of Gordon Matta-Clark's Garbage Wall had pole position.
+Inside the fair, an execution of Gordon Matta-Clark's Garbage Wall had pole position.
 It's a 6-foot high block of actual garbage compressed and help together with concrete.
 Artnews wrote a nice explanation of it here.

 |What kind of trash is on display at Untitled?
 Expensive crap!|